 16 Expenditure on education includes current and capital expenditures as well as transfers.
 Expenditure on health includes public expenditure on health from domestic sources.
 Military expenditure includes all current and capital expenditures on the armed forces, including peacekeeping forces; defense ministries and other government agencies engaged in defense projects; paramilitary forces, if these are judged to be trained and equipped for military operations; and military space activities.
-Such expenditures include military and civil personnel, including retirement pensions of military personnel and social services for personnel; operation and maintenance; procurement; military research and development; and military aid (in the military activities, such as for veterans' benefits, demobilization, conversion, and destruction of weapons.
+Such expenditures include military and civil personnel, including retirement pensions of military personnel and social services for personnel; operation and maintenance; procurement; military research and development; and military aid (in the military expenditures of the donor country).
+Excluded are civil defense and current expenditures for previous military activities, such as for veterans' benefits, demobilization, conversion, and destruction of weapons.
 World Development Indicators, World Bank available at: https://databank.worldbank.org/source/world-development-indicators